-We have assessed the triggering events criteria along with related conditions and developments as of September 30, 2023.
+We have assessed the triggering events criteria along with related conditions and developments as of March 31, 2023.
 We have determined that none of the conditions collectively constitute a triggering event.
-As such, we have determined that it is not more likely than not that the carrying values of our reporting units exceed their respective fair values, and an impairment test was not required as of September 30, 2023.
-However, future changes in assumptions or market conditions could result in an impairment.
+As such, we have determined that it is not more likely than not that the carrying values of our reporting units exceed their respective fair values, and an impairment test was not required as of March 31, 2023.

-As of June 30, 2022, we determined that it was necessary to perform an interim impairment test for goodwill, in which we recognized goodwill impairment of \$83.1 million related to the Bridg platform.
-Subsequently, we performed our annual impairment test as of October 1, 2022 and determined that the carrying value of both the Cardlytics platform in the U.S. and the Bridg platform exceeded their respective fair values, and we recognized an additional goodwill impairment of \$313.1 million, resulting in a total impairment of \$396.2 million as of December 31, 2022.
+As of June 30, 2022 we determined that it was necessary to perform an interim impairment test for goodwill, in which we recognized goodwill impairment of \$83.1 million related to the Bridg platform.

+Subsequently, we performed our annual impairment test as of October 1, 2022 and determined that the carrying value of both the Cardlytics platform in the U.S. and the Bridg platform exceeded their respective fair values, and we recognized goodwill impairment of \$313.1 million as of December 31, 2022.

-Acquired intangible assets subject to amortization as of September 30, 2023 were as follows:
+Acquired intangible assets subject to amortization as of March 31, 2023 were as follows: